 Funding is restricted to projects or programmes that take place in countries that the OECD designates as developing countries, especially those that are least developed.
 Funding will only be provided for one year at time, i.e. for projects stretching beyond 12 months a new application is needed for each succeeding year (maximum 3 years).

 Priorities are set in accordance with the UN Sustainable Development Goals 1, 2, 3, 4, 5 and 14.

 A full list of requirements can be found in Requirements and Priorities of the Faroese Government for Development Assistance.

 Next deadlines for applications are 1 March 2023 (The March 1st deadline is postponed until after Easter) and 1 September 2023.

 Please send applications to email@example.com

-Please note that the Foreign Service will not consider applications for new projects from applicants who have not submitted a satisfactory report or interim report for previous projects funded by the Government of the Faroe Islands.
+Please note that the Ministry of Justice will not consider applications for new projects from applicants who have not submitted a satisfactory report or interim report for previous projects funded by the Government of the Faroe Islands.